bz7v2/OODFinalProject/src/InterfaceComparison/InterfaceComparison.md

 ## Summary
-For swift, the protocol is like Java interface but it has more flexibility.
+For Swift, the protocol is like Java interface but it has more flexibility.
 The protocol can be conformed by struct, enumeration and class.
 They both have the ability to require instance methods but protocol can also require properties with a particular name and type as well as gettable and settable.
-In the swift, we cannot initial the value of static variable which java definitely can.
-There are a lot differences between java interface and swift protocol.
-Basically, swift portocol are like an advanced version of java interface.
-It has a lot of unique and kinda nice feature compared to java interface.
+In the Swift, we cannot initialize the value of static variables unlike Java.
+There are a lot differences between Java interface and Swift protocol.
+Basically, Swift protocols are like an advanced version of Java interfaces.
+Protocols have a lot of unique and nice features compared to Java interfaces.